-The segment's strategy is to operate all its assets safely, efficiently, in an environment friendly manner in order to produce high quality fertilizers.
-The segment has strategized to use a seven-pillar strategy (excel, grow, diversify, excellence, safety, integrity and teamwork) to achieve its vision and mission.
+The segment's strategy is to operate all its assets safely and efficiently, in an environment friendly manner to produce high quality nitrogen fertilizers.
+To achieve its vision, the segment has strategized to use a seven-pillar strategy; excel, grow, diversify, excellence, safety, integrity, and teamwork.